mathiasj64/Android_Location/README.md

 The Location class is a class representing a geographic location.
 A location can consist of a latitude, longitude, which represents the coordinates in the geographic coordinate system.
 It can also consist of other information such as timestamp, bearing, altitude and velocity.

-When generating locations with the LocationManager, all locations are guranteed to have a valid latitude, longitude and timestamp, while other parameters are optional.
+When generating locations with the **LocationManager**, all locations are guranteed to have a valid latitude, longitude and timestamp, while other parameters are optional.
 The class has several methods e.g .DistanceBetween() which returns the distance in metres between your object and the given object.